 - July 4 to September 6, 2020 (the summer holiday)

 - Under 19s get free entrance into all federal museums.
-This includes, for example, the Technical Museum and Natural History Museum mentioned below.
+This includes, for example, the Technical and Natural History museums mentioned below.

 - I’ve picked out particular locations that have a strong focus on kids, but other sights in Vienna may also offer kids activities.
 For example, the Art History Museum and the Mozarthaus both have an audioguide designed for children.